coder-hxl/x-crawl/publish/README.md

 ## Features

 - Support asynchronous/synchronous way to crawl data.
-- The writing method is very flexible and supports multiple ways to write request configuration and obtain crawling results.
+- Flexible writing, support a variety of ways to write request configuration and obtain crawl results.
 - Flexible crawling interval, up to you to use/avoid high concurrent crawling.
 - With simple configuration, operations such as crawling pages, batch network requests, and batch download of file resources can be performed.
 - Possess polling function to crawl data regularly.
 - The built-in puppeteer crawls the page, and uses the jsdom library to analyze the content of the page, and also supports self-analysis.
-- Capture and record the success and failure of batch crawling, and highlight the reminders.
+- Capture the success and failure of the climb and highlight the reminder.
 - Written in TypeScript, has types, provides generics.

 ## Relationship with puppeteer